ShadowCoderPHL/PythonQuickies/README.md

 # PythonQuickies
-Python Codes that might help :)
+Python Codes that might help :) , on windows 10 you can use virtualenv, usually before running the script under the virtualenv folder I just run Scripts\activate and also pip freeze to show current library installed.

 ## smtpgmail.py